 Subsequently, we recommended to the Board that remote sampling of the steel at sighted fractures be taken for analysis.
 It was later learned that due to incompatibility between old steel and welding rods, the steel of the old bow had been brittlized in way of the welding-in of the new midbody, leading to a catastrophic failure of the structure.
 The hatch cover manufacturer was held to have no responsibility for the casualty.

 A catastrophic failure of equipment on a tanker resulted in a flooded engine room and salvage and reconstruction costs that totaled over $14 million.
 The owner and insurers asserted a claim against Fisher Maritime's client, the manufacturer of the failed component, for alleged product defects.

 Fisher Maritime identified the relative contributions of crew negligence (failure to follow emergency procedures), owner's negligence (failure to maintain), the role of the classification organization (failure to inspect although otherwise stated), and the manufacturer's negligence (none identified).
-We also assessed the validity of elements of owner's claim, including detailed review of shipyard invoices and salvage costs.
-A significant role of the classification organization in the casualty led to its contribution in settlement of about one quarter of the total.
+We also assessed the validity of elements of the owner's claim, including a detailed review of shipyard invoices and salvage costs.
+A significant role of the classification organization in the casualty led to its contribution in settlement of about one-quarter of the total.

 Our analyses showed no specific product defect or manufacturer's liability, resulting in its client contributing less than two percent of the total resolution.